CleverRaven/Cataclysm-DDA/doc/TILESET.md

         "file": "tiles.png",                      // file containing sprites in a grid "tiles": [                                // array with one entry per tile {
-            "id": "10mm",                         // id is how the game maps things to sprites "fg": 1,                              //   lack of prefix mostly indicates items "bg": 632,                            // fg and bg can be sprite indexes in the image "rotates": false
+            "id": "10mm",                         // ID is how the game maps things to sprites "fg": 1,                              //   lack of prefix mostly indicates items "bg": 632,                            // fg and bg can be sprite indexes in the image "rotates": false